na-na-hi/renget/archive/lcbguide.md

 Sanity increases after winning a Clash based on the Clash count, defeating an enemy whose level was higher than the unit's, and after an ally defeats an enemy whose level was higher than the unit's.
 Passives and skill effects can also increase Sanity.
 Sanity decreases when level of the defeated ally was higher than the unit's, and decreases based on the level difference.
 E.G.Os also cost Sanity.

+**4. Damage**
+If your clash values are suddenly extremely high, that's because that skill is an unopposed attack and the minimum/maximum damage is being shown instead.
+You can't view the damage in a clash without calculating manually or switching the clashes and hoping that it displays.

 ## Tier List
 I'm not going to make a full tier list, because it would require me to update it very often.
 I also don't know how to make a good tier list so I would have to post in the thread asking anons to spoonfeed me every time a new ID/E.G.O is released and I don't want to do that.
 There are many other tier lists and resources for you to use if you need a full one.